-Throughout the Spending Plan process, HSH also sought input through existing governance and advisory bodies including the Homeless Policy Deputies, the Executive Committee for Regional Homeless Alignment (ECRHA) and the Leadership Table for Regional Homeless Alignment (LTRHA).
-HSH provided monthly updates to these bodies, as well as the recently created Measure A Labor Council, to share the draft Spending Plan and obtain further feedback.
+Throughout the Spending Plan process, HSH also sought input through existing governance and advisory bodies, including the Homeless Policy Deputies, the Executive Committee for Regional Homeless Alignment (ECRHA), and the Leadership Table for Regional Homeless Alignment (LTRHA).
+HSH provided monthly updates to these bodies to share the draft Spending Plan and obtain additional feedback.
+HSH also provided briefings to and sought feedback from the recently created Measure A Labor Council.

-Additionally, HSH conducted focused engagement with Board offices and County departments and agencies, including the Departments of Children and Family Services, Economic Opportunity, Health Services, Mental Health, Military and Veterans Affairs, Public Defender, Public Health, Public Social Services, as well as LAHSA and other Continuums of Care (CoCs), and the Los Angeles County Development Authority (LACDA).
+In addition, HSH conducted focused engagement with Board offices and County departments and agencies, including the Departments of Children and Family Services, Economic Opportunity, Health Services, Mental Health, Military and Veterans Affairs, Public Defender, Public Health, Public Social Services (DPSS), as well as LAHSA and other Continuums of Care, and the Los Angeles County Development Authority (LACDA).
 HSH will continue working closely with these partners to identify strategies to mitigate impacts.
 These conversations helped refine the criteria and decision-making factors used in the evaluation process.
 The Chief Executive Office Anti-Racism, Diversity, and Inclusion (ARDI) Initiative collaborated with HSH throughout the process to ensure equity was at the forefront of decision making and embedded across the Spending Plan, focusing on reducing racial and ethnic disproportionality; slowing and reversing growth in homelessness among rapidly growing groups; and improving equitable access, experience, and outcomes across the rehousing system.
 Additional details on community engagement are reflected in Attachment VII.

-On November 20, 2025, HSH publicly released the Draft FY 2026-27 Spending Plan at a virtual community Town Hall attended by over 800 individuals, which included a detailed presentation of the proposed allocations, answering of questions, and breakout groups where feedback was collected.
+On November 20, 2025, HSH publicly released the draft FY 2026-27 Spending Plan at a virtual community Town Hall attended by over 800 individuals, which included a detailed presentation of the proposed allocations, live Q&A, and smaller breakout discussions where feedback was collected.
 This Town Hall kicked off a 16-day public comment period.
 A recording of the presentation, PowerPoint slides, and supporting documents are available at homeless.lacounty.gov.